Smart Reply is coming to Google Docs. Here’s how to turn it off

 >Open a file.

->At the top, click Tools and then Preferences.
+>At the top, click Tools, then click Preferences.

->To turn Smart Reply off, click Show Smart Reply suggestions.
+>To turn Smart Reply on or off, click Show Smart Reply suggestions.

->Click Ok.
+>Click “Ok.”

 Now you can go back to using Google Docs without any pesky suggestions.